 Rue Jean Calvin, 10.
-1204 Genève / +41 22 312 02 70 / musee@barbier-mueller.ch Vernissage, March 3, 2020, 6 to 8 p.m., with a presentation by Bruno Montpied: "Investigation on the Provenance of the Barbus Müller" March 4 to September 27, 2020
+1204 Genève / +41 22 312 02 70 / musee@barbier-mueller.ch Until November 1, 2020

-- The Musée Barbier-Mueller is open 365 days a year, from 11 a.m. to 5 p.m. - Admission: adults, 8 francs; students, seniors, the disabled, the unemployed, and groups, 5 francs; children under twelve and schools admitted FREE. - Guided tours on request and on the following Sundays: March 8, April 26, May 10, June 7, and September 13, 11:15 a.m. and 2:30 p.m. (registration required). - The exhibition catalogue The Barbus Müller, Their Enigmatic Sculptor Finally Unmasked is for sale at bookstores, online, and in the museum shop, for 31 Swiss francs or 29 euros. - All books published or co-published by the museum are on sale at the entrance to the exhibition halls. - The Association of Friends of the Museum provides many benefits.
+- The Musée Barbier-Mueller is open 365 days a year, from 11 a.m. to 5 p.m. - Admission: adults, 8 francs; students, seniors, the disabled, the unemployed, and groups, 5 francs; children under twelve and schools admitted FREE. - Public guided tours on Sundays and private guided tours on request, workshops for children (visit our website for more information: www.barbier-mueller.ch) - The exhibition catalogue The Barbus Müller, Their Enigmatic Sculptor Finally Unmasked (French version only) is for sale at bookstores, online, and in the museum shop, for 31 Swiss francs or 29 euros. - All books published or co-published by the museum are on sale at the entrance to the exhibition halls. - The Association of Friends of the Museum provides many benefits.
 For information, contact jcmappus@barbier-mueller.ch, +41 22 312 02 72.

-For all requests for high-definition visuals, contact ajnardin@barbier-mueller.ch ou +41 22 312 02 73
+For all requests for high resolution images, contact ajnardin@barbier-mueller.ch or +41 22 312 02 73